 Khanright Dog Training started in 2007 at Chilham, near Canterbury, as a club teaching heelwork to music.
 It became apparent that many of the gorgeous dogs that came along were very keen to dance but had no real basic obedience training!
 So pet behaviour training started.
 The club grew and my daughter Sam joined me to help as the puppy/beginner classes became more popular.
 After Sam was diagnosed with a large hole in her heart, and had subsequent open-heart surgery, we allowed another club to take over the venue at Chilham while I helped Sam recuperate.
 So sadly, in May 2010, Khanright Dog Training left Chilham.

 While at Chilham I asked for Kennel Club status, which we were granted together with the club at Minnis Bay, and we undertook Kennel Club Good Citizen tests.
-However, after 3 years with the Kennel Club, Karen and I decided that the cost of arranging Kennel Club assessors and all the relevant paperwork was too much.
+However, after 3 years with the Kennel Club, I decided that the cost of arranging Kennel Club assessors and all the relevant paperwork was too much.
 We began our own Khanright Awards, ranging from Puppy to Level 3 which is the equivalent of the Kennel Club Gold Award.

 Many of our “top class” started with the club when it began, bringing their wonderful puppies and young dogs to us.
 They have gone through the Kennel Club Award scheme and then on to our Platinum and Platinum Plus Awards.
 We have our own display team and have enjoyed showing off their talents, finishing with a dance routine!